top of page

 A photo book of your kids art is great graduation gift.
 This family happily sits with their Artkive art books for kids and flip through the pages.

-Instead of storing piles of drawings in a closet, you can transform them into a present that celebrates your child’s artistic milestones.
-One simple way to do this is by creating an artwork book of your child's early art projects.
+Instead of storing piles of kids' drawings in a closet, you can transform them into a present that celebrates your child’s artistic milestones.
+One simple way to do this is by creating an Artkive memory book of your child's early art projects.
 Imagine your child's face lighting up as they flip through pages of their own creations!
-It’s empowering and shows them that their hard work and self-expression are cherished.

-These books also make wonderful gifts for family members; a mini album of your child’s artwork could be a sweet surprise for a beloved teacher or a relative they are particularly close to.
+These books also make wonderful gifts for family members; a mini album of your child’s artwork could be a sweet surprise for a beloved teacher or close relative.

 The Artkive Box.
 Artkive Mosaic.
 Consider an Artkive Book for preschool graduation gift ideas

-The process is easy: Upon signing up, you will be sent an Artkive box with prepaid postage for you to send back your kid's art.
-Once received, their team of professionals handle all photography, editing, book design and printing.
+The process is easy: you will be sent an Artkive box with prepaid postage for you to send back your kid's art.
+Once received, our team of professionals will handle the photography, editing, layout, and printing.
 The result is a quality keepsake that elevates those finger paintings to a high-end coffee-table-book fit for any display.
 Because let’s face it: your child’s art deserves better than a dusty storage box!

 Its Kindergarten graduation and you're trying to cope.
 A keepsake memory book is the best way to commemorate this special moment.